Article Badge Image

 Picking the Brokerage Firm

-Choosing the the right brokerage firm is a daunting step for investors who are easily overwhelmed with the number of options available.
+Choosing the right brokerage firm is daunting for investors who are easily overwhelmed by the number of options available.

 Investors who open accounts with a particular fund company will often face no transaction fees when they invest in the funds managed by that company.